-In recent years around 42% of UK marriages have ended in divorce, and while the latest figures released showed a drop in the number of divorces – a surprise for many family lawyers given the number of enquiries they were receiving – the impending Divorce, Dissolution and Separation Bill may change that, as John Williams, Head of Wealth Planning at Nedbank Private Wealth, explains.
+In recent years around 42% of UK marriages have ended in divorce, and while the latest figures released showed a drop in the number of divorces – a surprise for many family lawyers given the number of enquiries they were receiving – the impending Divorce, Dissolution and Separation Bill may change that, as Simon Prescott, Head of Wealth Planning at Nedbank Private Wealth, explains.

 As Wuhan and other Chinese cities emerged from lockdowns, the number of divorces was reported to have soared – a trend that other countries felt sure would follow, given the stories of family conflicts as they were “trapped” at home together for months on end.
 The stress caused by COVID-19 and the daily numbers of those dying, as well as the strain of working (and often schooling children) from home, meant many couples finally realised their happily ever after was probably apart.

 However, the UK appears to have bucked that trend – at least for now – given the latest data on the number of divorces in 2020, from the Office for National Statistics (ONS), showed a drop versus 2019 of 4.5%.

 For some, the reports were unsurprising given they felt that many marriages had been saved by the chance to find the time to work out their issues.
 The limited opportunity to fill lives with other distractions, events and outings meant couples had to focus on their own shortcomings.

 And, although the ONS data doesn’t provide this detail, it chimes with the increased numbers of individuals that have wanted to start conversations with us about their finances, having had the time to focus on what is most important to them in their lives – and realising they needed a wealth plan to help them achieve those goals.